mac-can/SerialCAN/README.md

 This repo contains the source code for _CAN-over-Serial-Line_ interfaces based on [Lawicel SLCAN protocol](http://www.can232.com/docs/canusb_manual.pdf).
-It provides the build environments to build dynamic libraries with GNU C/C++&reg; compilers, either as a C++ class library ([_libSerialCAN_](#libSerialCAN)), or as a _CAN API V3_ driver library ([_libUVCANSLC_](#libUVCANSLC)), as well as my beloved utilities [`can_moni`](#can_moni) and [`can_test`](#can_test)
+It provides the build environments to build dynamic libraries on macOS&reg;, Linux&reg; and Windows&reg;, either as a C++ class library ([_libSerialCAN_](#libSerialCAN)), or as a _CAN API V3_ driver library ([_libUVCANSLC_](#libUVCANSLC)), as well as my beloved utilities [`can_moni`](#can_moni) and [`can_test`](#can_test)